-Medicare Part B drug spending has been growing rapidly, rising at an average annual rate of nearly 10 percent per year since 2009.
-Over half of the growth in separately payable Part B drug spending between 2009 and 2019 was accounted for by price growth, which reflects increased prices for existing products and shifts in the mix of drugs, including the adoption of new drugs.
+Medicare Part B drug spending has been growing rapidly, rising at an average annual rate of over 9 percent per year since 2009.
+The largest driver of spending growth between 2009 and 2020 was the change in the average price Medicare paid for drugs, reflecting price increases for existing products, launch of new expensive products, and shifts in mix of drugs.

 The cost of drugs covered by Medicare Part B ranges widely.
-Some of the most commonly used Part B drugs like corticosteroids and vitamin B-12 injections are inexpensive, with a cost per administration of less than \$15.
-In contrast, 8 of the 10 products that account for the most Part B drug expenditures have an annual cost per user that ranges from roughly \$10,000 to \$59,000 per year; some products are priced much higher.
-As of 2019, all of the top ten highest expenditure Part B drugs are biologics.
+Some of the most commonly used Part B drugs like corticosteroids and vitamin B-12 injections are inexpensive, with an average payment per administration of less than \$15.
+In contrast, 8 of the 10 products that account for the most Part B drug expenditures have an annual cost per user that ranges from roughly \$9,000 to \$65,000 per year; some products are priced much higher.
+As of 2020, all of the top ten highest expenditure Part B drugs are biologics.

 For a drug to be covered under Part B, it must be reasonable and necessary for the diagnosis or treatment of an illness or injury.
 (Four types of vaccines that are preventive services are also covered under Part B through specific statutory provisions).
 Medicare Part B's coverage of a drug can depend on several factors-the type of drug, the route of administration, the setting in which the drug is administered, and the patient's diagnosis.

-Physician office and HOPD drugs-Drugs administered by infusion or injection in physician offices and HOPDs compose the largest category of Part B drugs.1 To be covered by Part B in these settings, the drug must be considered by Medicare to be not-usually self-administered.
+Physician office and HOPD drugs-Drugs administered by infusion or injection in physician offices and HOPDs compose the largest category of Part B drugs.1 To be covered by Part B in these settings, the drug must be considered by Medicare to be notusually self-administered.
 A few examples include drugs to treat cancer, macular degeneration, and rheumatoid arthritis.